delta-exchange/slate/source/includes/_websocket_api.md

 2. "maintenance": The system is currently under maintenance.
 Some features or services may be temporarily unavailable or disrupted.

 3. "api_fallback": Our system might be facing some technical issues, but most core functions remain available.
 Mostly used by our internal system.
+You can treat this as "live" mode, and check with our support team.

 4. "degraded_mode": Our system might be facing some technical issues, but most core functions remain available.
 Mostly used by our internal system.
+You can treat this as "live" mode, and check with our support team.

 Changing status to between these three: ["api_fallback", "degraded_mode", "live"] is done by sending message with